-Chase travel rewards are powered by Expedia, so you can book just about anything through their portal directly with your Chase points.
+Chase travel rewards have their own portal so you can book just about anything directly with your Chase points.
 You can also transfer points to an airline or hotel partner at a 1:1 ratio.
 That means one Chase point is worth one United mile, one Marriott point or one point in any of the participating programs.
-Use Expedia promo codes and status-based discounts to potentially decrease your overall travel expenses.

 For example, when you have the Chase Freedom Flex℠, you can earn 5x points per dollar for purchases from select retailers and merchant categories.
 By itself, the rewards that you earn from the Chase Freedom are worth just 1 cent each.
 But when you also have a Chase Sapphire Reserve, then you can combine those rewards and redeem them for 1.5 cents each for travel reservations.

 Review of the Chase Freedom Flex: 5% Back on Rotating Categories and a $200 Bonus

 Redeeming and Transferring Sapphire Reserve Points

 Points are worth 1.5 cents each when redeemed through the Chase Ultimate Rewards travel center.
 There, points are worth 50% more than their cash value.
 But they can also be transferred to airline and hotel partners at a 1:1 ratio.
 When you’re able to redeem these rewards for premium class international flights or hotel reservations during peak season, then it’s often possible to realize several cents in value per point redeemed.

 For example, it’s not uncommon to redeem 15,000 points for a free night in a Hyatt hotel that costs several hundred dollars a night.
 Or, you can transfer 150,000 points to frequent flyer miles, which you can redeem for a round-trip business class ticket to Europe that would have cost over $5,000.